-It may be easy to throw a load of mixed laundry into the machine, but if you don’t want everything to turn an odd shade of pink or grey, it's best to follow our simple tips.
+It may be easy to throw a load of mixed laundry into the machine, but if you don’t want everything to turn an odd shade of pink or grey, it's best to learn how to separate laundry.
 If you only have a small amount from one group, then don’t be tempted to put it in with another.
 Save it for a full load.

-Clothes with deep colours are more likely to bleed dye when washed.
-To avoid damaging other clothing, sort laundry according to colour, grouping dark, medium and light colours separately.
-Wash deep coloured clothing like indigo jeans or red sweatshirts by themselves for the first few washings.
+Clothes with deep colors are more likely to bleed dye when washed.
+To avoid damaging other clothing, sort laundry according to color, grouping dark, medium and light colors separately.
+Wash deep colored clothing like indigo jeans or red sweatshirts by themselves for the first few washings.

 Wash heavier items, like towels, seperately from lighter weight clothes to prevent abrasion and damage to finer fabrics.
 For the same reason, separate clothing with zippers and buttons from knits and lingerie.
 If an item sheds lint, wash it seperately from microfiber, corduroy or other fabrics that attract link.

 Another reason to separate laundry by fabric type is because heavier items take longer to dry than lighter ones.
 By drying them together, the lighter items are over-dried, which stresses the fibers, and heavier items are often left damp.